 Expected technical performance

 The system is based on existing ClearWay technology to improve road safety with a new application and business model tailored to meet the need to provide safe and efficient passage for drivers through roadworks.
 The new application uses our patented ClearWay 360°, high-definition radar sensor and technology.
-It detects stranded vehicles within 10 seconds and automatically alerts the traffic officer so they can bring the vehicle and its passengers to safety and return normal traffic flow to the road.
+It rapidly detects stranded vehicles and automatically alerts the traffic officer so they can bring the vehicle and its passengers to safety and return normal traffic flow to the road.
 Our market-leading ClearWay technology proven to work on road networks across the world, including on the E4 motorway in Sweden, where they face extreme road conditions in the winter months.

 - High-definition radar sensor for accurate detection